Magnus, Duke of Holstein: Early life

 Duke Magnus was born at the Copenhagen Castle in 1540 as the second son of King Christian III of Denmark and Norway and Dorothea of Saxe-Lauenburg.
 At the age of 17 he was sent to Germany to be educated at various German courts.
 Following the death of his father in 1559, he returned to Denmark for the coronation of his older brother, King Frederick II of Denmark.

 The same year, the prince-bishop of Ösel-Wiek and Courland Johannes V von Münchhausen in Old Livonia sold his lands to King Frederick II for 30,000 thalers.
 To avoid hereditary partition of his lands, King Frederick II gave that territory to his younger brother Magnus on condition that he renounced his rights to succession in the duchies of Schleswig and Holstein.
-In 1560, Magnus landed with an army on Saaremaa where he was immediately elected bishop by the cathedral chapter.
+In 1560, Magnus landed with an army on Ösel where he was immediately elected bishop by the cathedral chapter.

 King of Livonia

-During the Livonian War, on 10 June 1570, Duke Magnus arrived in Moscow, where he was crowned King of Livonia by Ivan IV.
+During the Livonian War, on 10 June 1570, Duke Magnus arrived in Moscow with the approval of his older brother, where he was crowned King of Livonia by Ivan IV of Russia.
 Magnus took the oath of allegiance to Ivan as his overlord and received from the corresponding charter for the vassal kingdom of Livonia in what Ivan termed his patrimony.
 The treaty between Magnus and Ivan IV was signed by an oprichnik and by a member of the zemskii administration, the dyak Vasily Shchelkalov.
 The territories of the new kingdom still had to be conquered, but even so Põltsamaa Castle was proclaimed the future official residence of the king.

 The newly crowned king Magnus of Livonia left Moscow with 20,000 Russian soldiers with the intention of conquering Swedish-controlled Reval.
 Ivan's hope of the support of Frederick II of Denmark, the older brother of Magnus, failed.
 By the end of March 1571, Magnus gave up the struggle for Reval and abandoned the siege.

 In 1577, having lost Ivan's favor and receiving no support from his brother, Magnus called on the Livonian nobility to rally to him in a struggle against foreign occupation.
 He was attacked by Ivan's forces and taken prisoner.
 On his release, he renounced his royal title.
 Magnus gave the rights to the throne to the genus of Stephen Báthory.

 Magnus spent the last six years of his life at the castle of Pilten in the Bishopric of Courland, where he died as a pensioner of the Polish crown.

 In 1662, Magnus' body was returned to Denmark and was reburied in the Roskilde Cathedral.